StackExchange/Stacks/README.md

 Failing tests (including diffs) can be found under `screenshots/[browser]/failed/` folders.

-### Visual Regression Tests (Legacy)
-Stacks has implemented visual regression testing with [Backstop](https://github.com/garris/BackstopJS).
-To test if your new feature introduces visual regressions, run `npm run test:legacy:regression` in a new Terminal window while Stacks is running.
-After the tests have run, a new browser window with any regressions will show.
-If the regressions are desired, you can run `npm run test:legacy:regression:update` to establish the new baseline.

-Individual routes to test are found in [backstop.json](/backstop.json)

 ## Bugs and feature requests
 Have a bug or feature request?
 First search existing or closed issues to make sure the issue hasn’t been noted yet.
 If not, review our [issue guidelines](/CONTRIBUTING.md#open-an-issue) for submitting [a bug report](/CONTRIBUTING.md#reporting-bugs) or [feature request](/CONTRIBUTING.md#feature-requests).